rm51/sdc_project3/writeup.md

 So I added dropout first at a rate of 0.5 and saw that the model performed worse so I tried a rate of 0.3 and the model did worse so I changed it to 0.7 and then the model did better and made it over the bridge but crashed into the barrier.

-I then decided to add an additional Dropout layer  and again experimented the values to find the best one and again found that 0.7 was the best choice.
+I then decided to add an additional Dropout layer  and again experimented with the values to find the best one and again found that 0.7 was the best choice.
 I also moved the Dropout to inb etween various layers to see where the best results were and left the Dropout where it performed the best.
 And the car was able to make it consistently around the track and would continue going around until I stopped the simulator.

 I originally tried five epochs but saw that the loss was still decreasing so I increased it to ten to see if that would give a better model and I did so I kept it there.
 I had also tried two and three epochs but the model was worse with that.